What Is a Wall Mural? The Art That Transforms Your Walls

 The Rich History of Wall Murals

 Where murals originated illuminates their continued relevance.
-This artistic tradition spans continents and millennia—adapting to new materials and responding to shifting social contexts while maintaining its fundamental purpose: transforming architectural surfaces into meaningful visual narratives that communicate across linguistic and temporal boundaries.
+This mural history spans continents and millennia—adapting to new materials and responding to shifting social contexts while maintaining its fundamental purpose: transforming architectural surfaces into meaningful visual narratives that communicate across linguistic and temporal boundaries.

 From Ancient Caves to Classical Grandeur